BastienWinant/scrimba/module-03/we-are-the-champions/README.md

 ## CSS

-<p>The page is responive to changes in the window's width thanks to a combination of CSS Grid, and media queries.</p>
+<p>I implemented responsiveness to changes in the window's width thanks to a combination of CSS Grid and media queries</p>

-<p>When reaching past a width of 768px, the main container switches from a 1-column to a 2-column layout.
+<p>When reaching past a window width of 768px, the main container switches from a 1-column to a 2-column layout.
 While the main header always occupies the full width at the top of the container, the sections are placed side-by-side on larger windows.<br>I implemented this dynamic layout with CSS Grid's <code>grid-template-areas</code> property, combined with a media query.</p>

 <p>The dynamically generated post <code>article</code> elements are also made responsive with CSS Grid.
-I used the <code>minmax()</code> property to allow each card to resize as necessary, while specifying a minimum width for each.<br>With the <code>flex-wrap: wrap</code> setting, the cards automatically organize into rows to avoid overflowing the container.<br>This ensures a clean layout regardless of the width of the window or the number of card to be rendered.</p>
+I used the <code>minmax()</code> property to allow each card to resize as necessary, while specifying a minimum width for each.<br>With the <code>flex-wrap: wrap</code> setting, the cards automatically organize into rows to avoid overflowing the container.<br>This ensures a clean layout regardless of the width of the window or the number of posts to be rendered.</p>

 ## JavaScript
 ### Event Handlers

-<p>The logic for creating a new endorsement post is embedded in a callback function, which is called whenver the user clicks the <em>Publish</em> button.</p>
+<p>The logic for creating a new endorsement post is embedded in a callback function, which is called whenever the user clicks the <em>Publish</em> button.</p>

 <p>More specifically, the callback performs the following operations:
 <ul>